vektorlab/pyvideo2/content/posts/boston-python-meetup/boston_python_meetup_testing_where_do_i_start.md

 Speakers: [Marshall Weir]
 Tags: [bostonpy, session, testing, unittest]
 ThumbnailUrl: ''
-Title: 'Boston Python Meetup: Testing: Where do I start?'
+Title: 'Testing: Where do I start?'
 ---
 Testing, Where Do I Start?